ZipCPU/sdspi/README.md

   design components together for this purpose.

 - **OPT_DMA**: An optional DMA is now passing simulation tests.
 The controller has not (yet) been (fully) formally verified, nor has the DMA been tested in hardware.
-At present, I expect this new DMA to work in "good" scenarios, but it is likely to lock up following something unexpected, such as an error or an abort.
+At present, I expect this new DMA to work in "good" scenarios, but it is likely to lock up following something unexpected, such as an error or an abort.  (i.e., the DMA controller is not ASIC certified ...)

   Only the Wishbone DMA controller exists at present.
 Although some components exist to support an AXI DMA, they have not (yet) been integrated.

 - **STREAM DMA**: At customer request, hooks now exist for an (optional) stream DMA interface.
 This interface will accept an AXI stream input,